27 Epic Things to Do in Cabo San Lucas (and Beyond)

 What to do in Cabo in winter?
 Go whale watching!

-Every year between mid-December and early April, thousands of gray, humpback and other whales migrate from their Arctic feeding grounds to the warm waters off the Baja Peninsula to mate and give birth.
+Every year between mid-December and early April, thousands of gray, humpback and other whales migrate from their Arctic feeding grounds to the warm waters off the Baja California Peninsula to mate and give birth.

 A whale watching tour is the best way to see whales in Cabo